-To be perfectly honest, I don’t use the Holloway Cut Adviser during my diamond selection process because I rely on my 30+ years of experience as a diamond buyer to know what combinations of proportions are most likely to produce the levels of light performance which I expect from a round brilliant cut diamond.
-However, I think that the Holloway Cut Adviser (HCA) is an excellent diamond buying tool which can be used by consumers to narrow down the myriad of options that are presented to them as they shop for diamonds online.
+To be perfectly honest, I don’t use the Holloway Cut Adviser during my diamond selection process because I rely on my 30+ years of experience as a diamond buyer to know what combinations of proportions are most likely to produce the levels of light performance that I expect from a round brilliant cut diamond.
+However, I think that the Holloway Cut Adviser (HCA) is an excellent diamond buying tool that can be used by consumers to narrow down the myriad of options that are presented to them as they shop for diamonds online.

 Clarity of Gemological Terms:

 Now before I get too far along in my review of the Holloway Cut Adviser let’s take a moment to become familiar with some of the gemological terms which I’ll be using throughout this article and which are used frequently on this diamond education website: